My City Plan

 Updated Service Credit (USC): USC is designed to help career members’ benefits maintain their value.
-In calculating USC, TMRS looks at the changes in your salary over your career and at any changes the city has made to its TMRS plan, such as your deposit rate or the city’s matching ratio.
-In some cases, USC can increase your monthly retirement payment.
-USC will only be part of your benefit if you retire and receive a monthly retirement payment, and your city has chosen this option as part of its plan.
+In calculating USC, TMRS looks at the changes in your salary over your career and at any changes the city has made to its TMRS plan, such as your contribution rate or the city’s matching ratio.
+In some cases, USC can increase your monthly benefit.
+USC will only be part of your benefit if you retire and receive a monthly retirement benefit, and your city has chosen this option as part of its plan.

 COLA %: Your city may choose to grant a Cost of Living Adjustment (COLA) to its retirees.
 COLAs may be granted annually and are based on changes in the Consumer Price Index, either 30%, 50%, or 70% of the change.
 You must be retired for a full year to be eligible for a COLA.

-Military Service Credit: The Military Service Credit provision recognizes military service either: Performed before you were employed by the city, or performed during a time when you voluntarily left city service for the military and withdrew your member deposits or did not exercise your rights under USERRA.
+Military Service Credit: The Military Service Credit provision recognizes military service either: Performed before you were employed by the city, or performed during a time when you voluntarily left city service for the military and withdrew your Member contributions or did not exercise your rights under USERRA.

 Restricted Prior Service Credit: If your city adopts this provision you can receive Restricted Prior Service Credit for certain types of public service, including active duty military service performed prior to your employment with the city.
 See the Member Benefits Guide for applicable service and more information.